baeddavid/jds/README.md

 ## Contributing

-If you find a bug and went through the source code and know how to help absolutely submit a pull request!
+If you find a bug and went through the source code and know how to help, absolutely submit a pull request!
 There aren't any specific guidelines for contributing, I just ask that you describe in detail what your pull request is fixing/improving.

 ## Data Structures